Our Top Staycation Ideas

 Sports are a big part of most communities.
 Check out the high schools, colleges and universities for the best value for your sports fan dollars.

 Any chance you love finance as much as us?
-I had a feeling!
+We had a feeling!
 Check out some of our free online courses.

 While it might not be the ocean, there are probably several nice lakes within a short drive from your home.
 Spend a day in the sun and water.